turner-renderer/turner/README.md

 ```

 The renderers output the image as [PBM](https://en.wikipedia.org/wiki/Netpbm_format#PBM_example)
 to stdout.
-It can be easily convert with [ImageMagick](https://www.imagemagick.org/script/index.php).
+It can be easily converted with [ImageMagick](https://www.imagemagick.org/script/index.php).

 ```bash
 convert cornell_box.pbm cornell_box.png